 Then I started getting interest from investors.
 Without any real prompting or effort, people started approaching me and asking me what my intentions were or what my plans were.
 A lot of people were quite openly coming to me, asking to invest or help.
 It made me realize that other people saw something in it.
 When you start something the way I started, that kind of external affirmation is important.
 My mindset wasn’t that it was going to be a business, the mindset was that I love what I am doing and it is fun.
 I’m learning a lot and meeting really interesting people.
 I would like to continue this as long as I can.

-Well, it is quite interesting.
-We decided to do our special print edition issue to focus on the fashion system that is broken.
+Kenneth Richard: Let’s talk about the lens of what you see happening now.
+Where do you think the industry is shifting?
+Imran Amed: Well, it is quite interesting.
 I think everyone kind of agrees that the way the industry is working right now, the current operating model of fashion, is just not working.
 But there hasn’t been enough discussion on how it should work or how it could work.
-So right now we’re spending a lot of time thinking about that.

 Most of the industry is still working around the model of doing a couple of shows a year, having a pre-collection and multiple drops.
 I think that part of the industry, the part that is built around the existing fashion weeks, that is the part that is really broken.
 I think we’re already starting to see the signs of it.
 People will start splintering off and start doing things on their own outside that strict schedule.